tommendable/100-days-of-code/log.md

 * Completed Javascript30 Slide In On Scroll exercise

 **Thoughts:**
-* I should set up my phaser.io development environment so that I can get started on web broswer game development.
+* I'd like to read more of my eloquent javascript book, I should start taking it on the train to work...

 **Link to work:**
 * [Slide In On Scroll exercise] (http://codepen.io/tomlittlechild/full/BpmMOG/ "Slide In On Scroll exercise")